Side Effects of Valium (Diazepam)

 What Are the Side Effects of Valium Use?

-As with most prescription medications, there are known potential side effects of Valium.
+The potential side effects of Valium may vary.
 Which Valium side effects a person experiences and the severity of those side effects can depend on multiple factors, including whether the person is taking:

 • High doses of Valium.